 All of the recorded images have the date, time, temperature and moon phase information stamped on them.

-The camera also provides high quality video recording.
+The camera also provides high-quality video recording.
 It can be saved directly onto the SD card.
-Optionally you can save storage space by switching to the multi-shot mode, with 5 shot photos captured at 1 second delay.
+Optionally you can save storage space by switching to the multi-shot mode, with 5 shot photos captured at the 1-second delay.

 The image resolution for Truth Cam 35 is 3 megapixels.
 It’s also adjustable to fit your specific needs and conditions.

 One of the complaints that the users had about this camera is the sound it makes when capturing an image.
 It can get the animals spooked.
 We hope that Primos will fix this issue in the future.

 The camera features a large backlit LED screen.
 There you can go through all the menu settings that are easy to read and use.
 You can also view there all the images and video.